-The Humboldt Bay Mariculture Pre-Permitting Project (Project) is an economic development project of the Humboldt Bay Harbor, Recreation and Conservation District (Harbor District or District), primarily funded by the Humboldt County Headwaters Fund.
-The Project's objective and purpose is to allow for an expansion of commercial mariculture activities in Humboldt Bay, to create jobs and improve the local economy, while also increasing local and sustainable seafood production.
+The Project is an economic development project of the Humboldt Bay Harbor, Recreation and Conservation District (Harbor District or District), primarily funded by the District and Humboldt County Headwaters Fund.
+Expanded mariculture activities through the Project will create jobs and improve the local economy, while also increasing local and sustainable seafood production.